Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: A geometric construction of elements in the modified Bloch group

 Let $ k $ be an imaginary quadratic number field with ring of algebraic integers $ \O $.

 In this section, we shall use a geometric construction, the Voronoi theory of Hermitian forms, in order to construct a non-trivial element $ \bgeo $ in $ \BB k {} \simeq \Z $.

 To do this we shall invoke a tessellation of hyperbolic 3-space for~$ k $, based on perfect forms, in order to construct an element of the kernel of the homomorphism $\dd \colon \pts 3 {\LL} \to \pts 2 {\LL} $ that occurs in ~\eqref{eq:configuration-complex} with $ F = k $ and $ \tL = \{1\} $.
 By applying $ f_{3,k} $ to this element we shall then obtain $ \bgeo $ by using the commutativity of the diagram ~\eqref{newCD}.

 Furthermore, we are able to explicitly determine the image of this element under the regulator map and compare it to the special value $\zeta_k'(-1)$ by using a celebrated formula of Humbert.

-This will in particular show that the element of $K_3$ that is constructed in this geometric fashion is of index $|K_2 (\O)|$ in the full group $K_3(k)$ (cf.~Corollary \ref{gammageozeta}(i)).
+This will in particular show that the element $ \psi_k(\bgeo) $ of $\Kindtf k $ that is constructed in this geometric fashion generates a subgroup of index $|K_2 (\O)|$ (cf.~Corollary \ref{gammageozeta}(i)).